nepada/file-upload-control/README.md

 Nette.initOnLoad();
 ```

-You can also customize the default look by importing the  [source sass files](src/assets/scss/_file-upload-control-module-bootstrap4.scss), or writing your own from scratch.
+If you use Bootstrap 4 or 5, you can easily customize the default look by importing the source SCSS files into your Sass styles:
+- [_file-upload-control-module-bootstrap4.scss](src/assets/scss/_file-upload-control-module-bootstrap4.scss), see also available [variables](src/assets/scss/partials-bootstrap4/_variables.scss) for overrides
+- [_file-upload-control-module-bootstrap5.scss](src/assets/scss/_file-upload-control-module-bootstrap5.scss), see also available [variables](src/assets/scss/partials-bootstrap5/_variables.scss) for overrides